Laura McLean, DVM MRCVS BA

 Dr McLean is a veterinarian with twenty-two years experience working in both the USA and UK.
 She is the Clinical Director for Pinfold House Veterinary Clinic in Misterton, Nottinghamshire, UK.
 At Pinfold House, her role includes chief responsibility for business strategy, financial performance, personnel management and clinical excellence.

-Laura undertakes CPD at conferences in London and New York.
+Laura regularly undertakes CPD at conferences in London and New York.
 In her spare time Dr McLean has volunteered in wildlife rehabilitation and has provided free surgeries to animals in rescue centres.
-It is very common for her to be rehabilitating a wild animal at home at any moment.
-As I type she is rehabilitating a collared dove and pigeon.
-She recently rehabilitated and released a crow and a jackdaw.
+She provides Pro Bono veterinary care to the local hedgehog rescue centre.
+It is very common for her to be rehabilitating a wild animal at home at any moment: hedgehogs, rabbits, collared doves, pigeons, thrushes, crows and jackdaws.

 Laura volunteered on a committee that saved the old trees in her village from being arbitrarily felled by a Council subcontractor as they had been in the many thousands in nearby Sheffield.